samg/timetrap_formatters/README.md

 A list of sheets to be ignored by the calculation can be specified by an optional parameter

-    day_ignore_sheets => a list of sheet names to exclude from calculations
+    day_exclude_sheets => a list of sheet names to exclude from calculations

 ### Datesheet